jaredpalmer/formik/README.md

 ### `<FieldArray/>`

 `<FieldArray />` is a component that helps with common array/list manipulations.
-You pass it a `name` property with the path or dot-path to the key within `values` that holds the relevant array. `<FieldArray />` will then give you access to array helper methods via render props.
+You pass it a `name` property with the path to the key within `values` that holds the relevant array. `<FieldArray />` will then give you access to array helper methods via render props.
 For convenience, calling these methods will trigger validation and also manage `touched` for you.

 ```jsx
 import React from 'react';